FunkFrog/ShareSuite/README.md

 <img src="https://i.imgur.com/kvxSeNw.png">
 </p>

-**Mod Developers: If you've tested your mod with ShareSuite and there are no foul interactions, DM me on Discord with the mod link + version tested and I'll add it to this list!**
+**Mod Developers: If you've tested your mod with ShareSuite and there are no foul interactions, message us on Discord with the mod link + version tested and I'll add it to this list!**

 - [Multitudes](https://thunderstore.io/package/wildbook/Multitudes/) `1.3.0`
     - *Please change the Override Player Scaling setting and Override Boss Loot Scaling to false in the config file.
 Multitudes will then take priority in modifying the scaling settings.*